Auxilor/auxilor.github.io/docs/ecoshop/how-to-make-an-item.md

 #### Understanding all the sections

-`id`: This is the internal ID of the item.
+**id:** This is the internal ID of the item.
 Players don't see this, but it's important to use a unique ID for every item in all of your shops.
 This is used in commands, placeholders and referencing the item

-`effects`: These are the effects that are ran when the player buys the item.
-Read here for more info: [[configuring-an-effect|Configuring an Effect]]. **Only Triggered Effects**.
+**effects:** These are the effects that are ran when the player buys the item.
+Read here for more info: [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect). **Only Triggered Effects**.
 ##### Buy

-**type/value/display:** This is standard configuration of prices, read here for more info: [[prices|Price]].
+**type/value/display:** This is standard configuration of prices, read here for more info: [Prices](https://plugins.auxilor.io/all-plugins/prices).
 Prices are configured per-item.

 **limit:** (Optional) The max amount of times a player can buy this item.
 ##### GUI

-**display.item:** This is the item shown in the GUI, read here for more info: [[the-item-lookup-system|Item Lookup System]].
+**display.item:** This is the item shown in the GUI, read here for more info: [Item Lookup System](https://plugins.auxilor.io/all-plugins/the-item-lookup-system).

 **row/column/page:** The location of this item in the shop

 ## Alt-Buy

 EcoShop supports buying items with multiple currencies using the `alt-buy` options.
 All the options that work with `buy` also apply to `alt-buy`.
-These are configured the same way, using the [[prices|price]] system.
+These are configured the same way, using the [price](https://plugins.auxilor.io/all-plugins/prices) system.

 ```yaml
     alt-buy: